 Nalcor, as part of the detailed design post Decision Gate 3, is aware that increased reliability is needed in the Long Range Mountains and other regions in Labrador subject to extreme wind and icing conditions and has taken actions to upgrade portions of the line.
-Nalcor, from its own analysis of the climatic loading study and information acquired from experience in the region, Nalcor'shas specified a transmission line design criteria-specifies a design that exceeds the ice loading requirements experienced in Newfoundland and Labrador over the past 50 years.
+Nalcor, from its own analysis of the climatic loading study and information acquired from experience in the region, has determined that designing to the greater loads required under 1:150 or 1:500 year return periods is not warranted for this transmission line.